-- Review classes, objects, and methods - A class vs an instance of the class (or an object of the class) - Attributes (or instance variables in Java) and slots - Accessor and mutator methods: getters and setters - Scope: public, private and protected (or and in Python) - Note that the aforementioned topics are language independent! - We will look at them in both languages but the focus will be on reviewing the concepts and not the syntax!
+- Review classes, objects, and methods - A class vs an instance of the class (or an object) - Attributes (or instance variables in Java) and slots - Accessor and mutator methods: getters and setters - Scope: public, private and protected (or \ and \\ in Python) - Note that the aforementioned topics are language independent! - We will look at them in both languages but the focus will be on reviewing the concepts and not the syntax!